OPEN-NEXT/OKH-LOSH/OTRL.md

 ### ODRL 2

-`minimal documentation`
+`documentation under collaborative development`

-**IN SHORT:** All essential source files are published in appropriate formats,\
+**IN SHORT:** Source files are published in editable formats,\
-**BUT** what "essential" means or "appropriate formats" is subject to the decision of maintainers only – documentation is not finished yet;
+**BUT** documentation is yet under development and non-native file formats may be chosen;

-**ENABLING** the _practical execution_ of free rights of any use;
+**ENABLING** the _practical execution_ of free rights of any use and by that a collaborative development of the documentation.

-**THIS INCLUDES:**
+**COMMENT:**

-- that information shall be provided in such a way that allows for 1) lossless information distribution (compared to the original development) for modification, 2) without raising the need of proprietary software to study the information;
+- It is recommended, that information shall be provided in such a way that allows for 1) lossless information distribution (compared to the original development) for modification, 2) without raising the need of proprietary software to study the information;
   - specifically for 3D modelling this means in practice that a CAD file shall be distributed 1) in its native file format 2) alongside with an exported copy in an exchange format (e.g. STEP).

 **EXIT CRITERIUM:**